tanyelai/neuroscience/README.md

 <br/>

 ## About my passion
-As can be easily seen, I have no past study on neuroscience before this repository.
-However, it has been my dream for a long time to explore the brain, understand cognitive processes and try to solve some of the questions I have in this field.
-To prepare for this, I tried to improve myself in subjects related to my field at university.
-For example, "Object Recognition", "Attention", and "Language" topics in cognitive neuroscience can be considered as computer vision and natural language processing from terminological perspective of machines (AI).
-As a long term goal, I will be part of the dedicated brain research projects which are utilizing artificial intelligence as a tool, with having clear understanding of the neuroscience domain's problems and needs, by learning and combining the biological and psychological approaches.
-While I think that deep learning and new technologies will be playing a crucial role in the discovery of the brain, I rolled up my sleeves to learn traditional methods as well.
-I wake up every day with a different excitement for the new things I will learn because there are lots of unknown things that I want to solve, which is very interesting and I like in this field.
+As can easily be seen, before starting this text (in one of the hot summer months of 2022), I had no previous experience in neuroscience.
+However, exploring the brain, understanding cognitive processes, and attempting to solve some of the questions that intrigued me in this field had been on my mind for a long time.
+To prepare for this, I tried to develop myself in areas that could be considered related to my field of study during my time at university.

+As a long-term goal, I aimed to be part of brain research projects that use artificial intelligence as a tool, by combining it with computer science and gaining a clear understanding of the problems in neuroscience.
+While I believed that deep learning and new technologies would play a significant role in the discovery of the brain, I also rolled up my sleeves to learn traditional methods.
+I woke up every day with a different excitement to learn new things, as there were many unknowns I wanted to unravel, and I enjoyed this challenge.

+At the end of the journey, I am now continuing my master's degree in Biomedical Engineering, on cardiovascular diseases (we cannot escape some realities; the reasons are a subject for another place and time, summer 2023).
+However, on this page, you can find what I was interested in during nearly one year of neuroscience studies.

 <br/><br/><br/>